When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When trying to log in to ExpressVPN on a computer, you can use your ExpressVPN activation code to speed up that process.
 However, as much as that feature is helpful, it can be frustrating at times, especially if you try to input your activation code manually.

-With that said, we recommend copying and pasting your activation code directly from ExpressVPN's website.
-Here's how that is done.
+That said, we recommend copying and pasting your activation code directly from ExpressVPN's website.
+Here's how to do it.

-1. Visit ExpressVPN’s website and pick 'My Account.'
+1. Visit ExpressVPN’s website and select 'My Account.'

 2. Then, provide your email address and password